magento/architecture/design-documents/graph-ql/coverage/customer-orders.md

 }

 type BundleOrderItem implements OrderItemInterface {
-    bundle_options: [SelectedBundleOptionItems] @doc("A list of bundle options that are assigned to the bundle product") }
+    bundle_options: [ItemSelectedBundleOption] @doc("A list of bundle options that are assigned to the bundle product") }

 type GiftCardOrderItem implements OrderItemInterface {